Research

 Climate impacts on labor and capital: implications for growth, inequality, and the social cost of carbon

-with Simon Feindt (submitted, draft available upon request)
+with Simon Feindt (under revision, draft available upon request)

 Emmerling J., Andreoni P., Charalampidis I., Dasgupta S., Dennig F. , Feindt S., Fragkiadakis D., Fragkos P., Fujimori S., Gilli M., Grottera C., Guivarch C., Kornek U., Kriegler E., Malerba D., Marangoni G., Méjean A., Nijsse F., Piontek F., Simsek Y., Soergel B., Taconet N., Vandyck T., Young-Brun M., Zhao S., Zheng Y. and Tavoni M. “A Multi-Model Assessment of Inequality and Climate Change”, Nature Climate Change (2024) Research Brief